(Originally Nataniël’s Red Grape

 Half or quarter the strawberries and figs lengthwise.

-Once the jelly is stiff enough to hold the fruit without breaking, you can take it out and arrange all the fruit (cherries included) as you like.
+without breaking, you can take it out and arrange all the fruit (cherries

-Here you need to stand some of the pieces against the side of the bowl, or on top of each other to ensure that they are partially exposed when you pour over the rest of the jelly.
-Any leftover jelly is sure to disappear if left in the fridge.
+to stand some of the pieces against the side of the bowl, or on top of each

-Cover with the rest of the jelly and don’t feel bad to hold some back if you see that some of your fruit won’t be partially exposed.
-Refrigerate.
+to hold some back if you see that some of your fruit won’t be partially exposed.

-Once fully set you can pour the custard over and then sprinkle with the broken biscuits and nuts.
+Once fully set you can pour the custard over and

-I do this just before serving to ensure that the biscuits stay crispy.
+just before serving to ensure that the biscuits stay crispy.

 No comments: